FOLLOW US ON TWITTER @SaveOurBucks

 One area where Hammond has a legitimate case involves the hiring of current head coach Jason Kidd.
 That hire was made by owners Marc Lasry and Wes Edens.
 The sight of Hammond, Larry Drew and Jabari Parker at Summerfest the day after the 2014 NBA draft was reminiscent of the news conference in May 2005 when then GM Larry Harris had a press conference with Terry Porter where he affirmed Porter would remain as head coach.
 They would “sink or swim” together.
 In Porter’s case, he later sank alone at the behest of an owner who wanted his own “upgrade”, independent of what the GM might have wanted.
 If a GM is not allowed to select his own coach, you almost have to disconnect them from accountability for the on-court product.

 Nonethless there were plenty of high profile misses that many in the organization said were of Hammond’s own making.
-While the Thon Maker and Malcolm Brogdon draft picks along with the Tony Snell for Michael Carter-Williams trade were top notch, the team faces an uncertain summer of 2017 as salary flexibility is compromised by the expenditure of $122.5 million in free agent contracts for Miles Plumlee, Mirza Teletovic and Matthew Delavadova along with the potential free agency of Greg Monroe and Tony Snell.
+While the Giannis and Malcolm Brogdon draft picks along with the Tony Snell for Michael Carter-Williams trade were top notch, the team faces an uncertain summer of 2017 as salary flexibility is compromised by the expenditure of $122.5 million in free agent contracts for Miles Plumlee, Mirza Teletovic and Matthew Delavadova along with the potential free agency of Greg Monroe and Tony Snell.

 Hammond was able to dump the Plumlee mistake on Charlotte at midseason.
 However should Hammond get more credit for that move versus criticism for handing out the ill-conceived contract in the first instance?